Skip to main content

 If I were to curate an exhibition of African art at this point in time, I would explore these five themes as a matter of precedence:

-I am interested in these topics for several reasons: each of them have expansive subject matter, and these five categories embody critical issues of engagement for Africans at home and abroad.
+I am interested in these topics for several reasons: each of them has expansive subject matter, and these five categories embody critical issues of engagement for Africans at home and abroad.
 Contemporary African artists have always been at the forefront of communicating their ideas and reflecting those of their societies in a rich and continued ritual of documentary.
-It is only fair enough that contemporary curators meet these artists halfway to push forward the vital narratives for education and reeducation of Africans and everyone else.
+It is only fair enough that contemporary curators meet these artists halfway to push forward vital narratives for the education and re-education of Africans and everyone else.

-Arguably the biggest factor that affects the quality of lived experiences of the African home and abroad is politics.
-A lot of people have ideas of how the polity in their communities influence them, but little is known about what their roles in leadership are.
-A great need is upon us for education on what leadership really means and how the average man can participate both on a personal level and in a communal sense.
-There is a marked departure from how we led our lives as a people historically.
-As a curator, I believe that there’s a need for a resurgence of the narratives of creatives as touching on the values that define us.
+Arguably, the biggest factor that affects the quality of lived experiences of Africans at home and abroad is politics.
+Many people have ideas of how the polity in their communities influences them, but little is known about what their roles in leadership are.
+There is a great need for education on what leadership really means and how the average person can participate, both on a personal level and in a communal sense.
+There is a marked departure from how we led our lives historically as a people.
+As a curator, I believe there is a need for a resurgence of creative narratives that touch on the values that define us.

 There is also the question of geopolitics.
-We live in a globalized world.
-The effect of policies and tensions are felt across cultures; it is interesting to cast a gaze upon how Africans are affected and what roles we play in the global geo-political conversation.
-Creatives speak extensively through their works of art about subjects like migration, racism, class etc from an African perspective.
-It is important for us in the creative industry to continue to highlight these thoughts and to also chart a course for coherence of cultural thought.
+We live in a globalized world, and the effects of policies and tensions are felt across cultures.
+It is interesting to cast a gaze upon how Africans are affected and what roles we play in the global geopolitical conversation.
+Creatives speak extensively through their works of art about subjects such as migration, racism, and class from an African perspective.
+It is important for those of us in the creative industry to continue to highlight these thoughts and to chart a course toward coherence in cultural thought.

 Post-COVID realities